MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/azure-ai-search.md

 ```
 ### Step 2: Get the connection ID for the Azure AI Search resource

 Get the connection ID of the Azure AI Search connection in the project.
-You can use the code snippet below to print the connection ID of all the Azure AI Search connections in the project.
+You can use the code snippet to print the connection ID of all the Azure AI Search connections in the project.
 ```python
 # AI Search resource connection ID
 # This code prints out the connection ID of all the Azure AI Search connections in the project